Rubel Shelly

 Rubel Shelly is an author, minister, and former Philosophy professor at Lipscomb University.
 He is the former president of the then Rochester College.
-He has a notable interest in ecuminism.
+He has a notable interest in ecumenism.

 Life

 Shelly began as an instructor in the department of Religion and Philosophy at Freed-Hardeman University in 1975.
 In 1978, Shelly began preaching for the Ashwood Church of Christ, which later merged with the Green Hills Church of Christ to become the Woodmont Hills Church of Christ, which in turn later became known as the Family of God at Woodmont Hills, in Nashville, Tennessee, where he continued until 2005.
 From 1979 to 1980 while he worked to complete his graduate work at Vanderbilt University, he served as a graduate assistant in the Department of Philosophy.
 From 1981 to 1983, he was an Assistant Professor of Philosophy at Lipscomb University.

 When Shelly stepped down from the pulpit in 2005, he began teaching again as a Professor of Philosophy and Religion at Rochester College (now Rochester Christian University), in Rochester Hills, Michigan.
 He was named the President of Rochester College in May 2009.
 He also served as a co-minister for the Bristol Road Church of Christ in Flint, Michigan.
 In late 2012, Shelly announced that he would be stepping from his role as President at Rochester College by September 2013.

 Shelley is known primarily as a preacher.
 He has been involved in debates and academic lectures on Christian apologetics, ethics, and medical ethics.
 He has also served with such groups as the AIDS Education Committee of the American Red Cross.